There’s no shortage of nutrition myths out there.

 But that isn’t the end of it.
 The consequences of eating low-fat foods get worse.

-You see, fat contributes to the taste of food.
+You see, fat contributes to the taste of food, a Frontiers in Neuroscience book, Fat Detection says.
 Do you know how typical foods taste when you suck them dry of fat?

 In short, low-fat and non-fat products replace healthy, natural fats with artificial ingredients that are bad for your health.
 Don’t fall for the trap!